nuxodin/ie11CustomProperties/README.md

 # CSS Variables for IE11
-A real polyfill for Custom Properties in IE11.
+A real Custom Properties polyfill for IE11.
 Used on about 7000 [Live Websites](https://publicwww.com/websites/ie11CustomProperties/ "source")

 ## It can: